 Why Should I Go?

 If you are interested in the figure than you can’t beat life drawing classes for developing your skills in drawing the figure.
 Learning in a group setting is always best because you get to see how others have tackled the subject and learn from them.

 The shorter life drawing studies are great for loosening up your drawing style.
-There simply isn’t time for perfection, which is something important I had to learn at art college.
-Life drawing is a great place to try out things too in terms of media and style.
-I found that it was the one time when I would bring whatever art materials I had, conte crayons, oil pastels and try out the lot.
-It was also what finally made me draw larger and in a looser, less controlled way.
+There simply isn’t time for perfection!
+Life drawing is a great place to try out things too in terms of media. and style.

 What Can I Expect?